stream-utils/raw-body/README.md

 you want to keep the socket open for future requests.
 For streams that use file descriptors, you should `stream.destroy()` or `stream.close()` to prevent leaks.

+For web streams, the reader lock is released both on success and on error, but the stream is never canceled, so on error you are responsible for disposing it, for example with `stream.cancel()`.

 ## Errors